 The Great Smoky Mountains

-So, Barbara and I finally decided on an end-of-summer vacation, which felt more like an exciting adventure, as we both truly needed an escape and a chance to explore new places.
-Thus, the search for the perfect cabin; one that resonated with both of us.
-Not only were we selective about the layout of the cabin and its scenic location, but it absolutely had to fit within the specific week we had chosen in September.
-As a side note, we actually kicked off our search back in July, eager to find the ideal spot.
+So, Barbara and I finally decided on an end-of-summer vacation, which felt more like an exciting adventure because we both truly needed an escape and a chance to explore new places.
+Thus, we began searching for the perfect cabin—one that resonated with both of us.
+We were selective not only about the layout and scenic location of the cabin but also about fitting within the specific week we chose in September.
+As a side note, we actually started our search back in July, eager to find the ideal spot.

 All images in this blog shot with an iPhone 14 Pro Max.